Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 > ***NOTE:*** The legacy Randnum and 2-Way Randnum UAMs only provide weak password protection and are discouraged.
 They should only be enabled to support very old AFP clients that cannot use SRP, DHX, or DHX2.
-If a file named *afppasswd.key* exists at the same path as the *afppasswd* file, Randnum uses its hex-encoded 8-byte DES key to encrypt the stored password;
+Randnum requires a file named *afppasswd.key* at the same path as the *afppasswd* file.
+The key file contains a hex-encoded 8-byte DES key that Randnum uses to encrypt the stored password.
+The Randnum UAM refuses to load if the key file is missing or unavailable.

-otherwise the password is stored as raw hex.
+The key file must begin with 16 hexadecimal characters, such as `0123456789ABCDEF`; Randnum reads those first 16 bytes as the key material, so a trailing newline after them is harmless.
+Generate a fresh random key for each server instead of reusing this example value.

 # Examples